spineo/RGButterflyDocs/README.md

 ### Future Directions

-Though App has not been released, there are a number of new features that I am looking to implement as well as existing ones that I plan to revisit sometime down the road.
-Some of the main ones include:
+Though App is pending release, there are a number of new features that I am looking to implement as well as existing ones that I plan to revisit for future releases (the initial build 10.1 (2) also has some of the functionality disabled).
+Enhancements include:

+* __Re-enable the Paints Data Capture and much of the editing functionality__
 * __Continue Improving the Data Capture__
 * __Extend the Dataset__ by adding Paints and additional Keywords associations
-* Continue __Improving the Match Algorithms__ and perhaps even look into data derivation formulas
+* __Revisit the Match Algorithms__ and perhaps even look into data derivation formulas
 * Consider __Deployment to Other Platforms and/or Device Types__
 * Address __Internationalization/Localization__ issues
 * __Improve Usability__ (covers things like improvements to the UI/Graphics and new User Settings, such as Fonts and Thumbnail sizes)